meltyourface/blank/posts/Thrones-of-the-Dragons/Elemental-Dragon-Invocation-Ritual/index.md

 With the force of Earth, with you, we stand tall,
 An alliance formed, transpires beyond all."

-Gesture: Firmly plant both feet on the ground, palms facing down, feeling the vibrations of the Earth beneath.
+**Gesture**: Firmly plant both feet on the ground, palms facing down, feeling the vibrations of the Earth beneath.

-Offering: Bury precious gemstones, seeds and coins in a small vessel, symbolizing the power of growth and treasures found within the Earth.
+**Offering**: Bury precious gemstones, seeds and coins in a small vessel, symbolizing the power of growth and treasures found within the Earth.

-Mythical lore: Terragrath, as legends unfold, was once responsible for creating the majestic mountain ranges that provide shelter, prosperity, and life to countless creatures and civilizations.
+**Mythical lore**: Terragrath, as legends unfold, was once responsible for creating the majestic mountain ranges that provide shelter, prosperity, and life to countless creatures and civilizations.

 4. Invocation of the Air Dragon - Zephyreth, Whisperer of Knowledge and Freedom